-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All students have opportunities for social interaction, regardless of need.
-All children have access to trips and visits.
-Social skills groups enable targeted children to receive support.
-Students individually supported by TAs and are enabled to attend after school clubs.
-TAs use social stories with individual students.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision

-8. The physical environment (accessibility, safety and positive learning environment).
+- All students have opportunities for social interaction, regardless of need. - All children have access to trips and visits. - Social skills groups enable targeted children to receive support. - Students individually supported by TAs and are enabled to attend after school clubs. - TAs use social stories with individual students. - 8.
+The physical environment (accessibility, safety and positive learning environment).

-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All areas of the school are accessible to everyone including those students with SEND.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î All areas of the school are accessible to everyone including those students with SEND.
 Children feel safe in an environment where bullying is absolutely minimal and dealt with effectively.
-There is a named child protection officer, 'Designated Safeguarding Officer' (and Non-slip, non-breakable equipment available in practical lessons.
+There is a named child protection officer, 'Designated Safeguarding Officer' (and deputies) and a named 'Child in Care' teacher.
+Teachers focus on rewarding good behaviour to promote a positive learning environment.
+The rewards and sanctions system is robust, displayed around the school and communicated to parents regularly.
+Non-slip, non-breakable equipment available in practical lessons.
 Adapted PE equipment available.
 Some toilets adapted by height.
 Different sized chairs/tables/surfaces available.
 There are named adults who are 'Team-Teach' trained.
 Specialist equipment enables disabled children to be independent.
 Individualised support to enable children to take part in activities.